Livl-Consulting/back/README.md

 - Run the command `node ace make:migration <migration_name>`
 - Run the command `node ace migration:run`

+> You can also run the command `node ace migration:fresh --seed` to reset the database and seed it with the default data.

 ## Documentation

 - The Swagger API documentation is disponible at the link `/docs` route.